ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     Trusted Firmware.

 2. Secure Payload Dispatcher (SPD) service.
-This service interfaces with the Secure Payload (SP) software which runs in exception levels lower than EL3 i.e. Secure-EL1/Secure-EL0.
-It is responsible for switching execution between software running in secure and non-secure states at exception levels lower than EL3.
-A switch is triggered by a Secure Monitor Call from either state.
-It uses the APIs exported by the Context management library to implement this functionality.
+This service interfaces with the Secure Payload (SP) software which runs in Secure-EL1/Secure-EL0 and is responsible for switching execution between secure and non-secure states.
+    A switch is triggered by a Secure Monitor Call and it uses the APIs exported by the Context management library to implement this functionality.
     Switching execution between the two security states is a requirement for interrupt management as well.
 This results in a significant dependency on the SPD service.
 ARM Trusted firmware implements an example Test Secure Payload Dispatcher (TSPD) service.

     An SPD service plugs into the EL3 runtime firmware and could be common to some ports of the ARM Trusted Firmware.